Guest Blog Post by LWDG Group Expert Samantha Thorneycroft- Taylor

 These are prime opportunities to do something, anything, with your dog to get those cogs ticking.
 You could work on your heel position in the kitchen or a short sit/stay or a send to bed for example.
-You could hide something in the garden and go hunt for it together, you could practice your recall, or do some retrieving - none of these examples take more than just a few short minutes
+You could hide something in the garden and go hunt for it together, you could practice your recall, or do some retrieving – none of these examples takes more than just a few short minutes

 It’s far more beneficial to your dogs health and well-being to have small bursts of mental stimulation with dedicated time and interaction from you, as their owner and caregiver, than it is for them to run for hours out of control and doing what they please!

-If, for example, your delivery has gone to pot on retrieves then consider forgetting steadiness for awhile and having some fun.
+If, for example, your delivery has gone to pot on retrieves then consider forgetting steadiness for a while and having some fun.

 Play with your dog, run around with your dog, throw some unsteady retrieves and really encourage your dog to come right back to you – have them chase you with the item in their mouth if that is what it takes to get your dog back.

-If you’re at loggerheads when it comes to loose lead walking and are fed up of the continual pull, stop, reset, pull, stop, reset ‘cycle’, INJECT some ENTHUSIASM!
-Take it up a pace, keep changing direction, stop, start, run, walk, left, right - make it fun, different, and exciting!
+If you’re at loggerheads when it comes to loose lead walking and are fed up with the continual pull, stop, reset, pull, stop, reset ‘cycle’, INJECT some ENTHUSIASM!
+Take it up a pace, keep changing direction, stop, start, run, walk, left, right – make it fun, different, and exciting!

-Take the pressure of yourselves; act like a child, forget the daily struggles, leave work at work, and go have fun with your dog!
+Take the pressure off yourselves; act like a child, forget the daily struggles, leave work at work, and go have fun with your dog!
 I can guarantee that you’ll both be far happier, and far more contented afterwards!

 Samantha Thorneycroft-Taylor is an LWDG Group Expert, experienced dog trainer and Owner of Languedoc Gundogs